Featured Posts

 How to Tell if a Sales Rep Will Make a Successful Sales Manager

-This guest post from Andrew Quinn, VP at Hubspot, offers practical considerations for building a high-performing sales leadership team by promoting top sales reps.
+This guest post from Andrew Quinn, VP at HubSpot, offers practical considerations for building a high-performing sales leadership team by promoting top sales reps.
 The key takeaway is to remember that not all rock star performers will be terrific sales leaders.

 Is Success Transferable?